 Match Week is an incredibly exciting and nerve-racking time for medical students.
-On Match Day, you will find out along with your peers where you will be completing your upcoming years of residency and potentially continuing your future career.
-But for some students, Match Week comes with some devastating news—no Match.
+On Match Day, you will find out, along with your peers, where you will complete your upcoming years of residency and potentially continue your career.
+But for some students, Match Week brings devastating news—no match.
 Students who do not match at the beginning of Match Week need to participate in SOAP, the Supplemental Offer and Acceptance Program.

 SOAP gives unmatched students another shot at matching with a residency program in a whirlwind week of new applications and interviews.
 Our SOAP Guide covers the Match Week process, strategies for SOAP success, and answers to frequently asked questions about SOAP.